-Funding for providers via mini-grants to purchase training opportunities that will support the professional development and skill development of their Front Line Supervisors of HCBS settings.
+Supervisors Description Funding for providers via mini-grants to purchase training opportunities that will support the professional development and skill development of their Front Line Supervisors of HCBS settings.
 Providers can utilize this funding to pay for the cost of the training or to purchase a training program package.
 The training may include topics such as motivation and engagement, teamwork and collaboration, communication, time management, coaching and supporting, managing conflict, managing change, peer-to-supervisor transition, and/or any HCBS target population-specific training.
 DHHS will require providers to submit an application form and proposal that will include the training(s) to be provided, the vendor, the training schedule, the training topics to be included, and a budget request.
 Approved providers will need to maintain invoice records to submit to the state for an audit post-program implementation.
 Additionally, the provider will need to maintain the Front Line Supervisor's training record in their personnel file and provide as requested.
 Timeframe Mini-grant applications will be accepted from the provider upon CMS approval.
 How it enhances or expands Medicaid HCBS Supervisory training will increase the skill set of Front Line Supervisors with a projected result of furthering Front Line Supervisor and Direct Care staff retention, improved productivity, boosted employee engagement and potential, and improved staffing stability for participants served.
-It will enhance the current workforce, which has the potential to result in expanded Additional Narrative availability of HCBS services and improve the quality of services.
-The state is requesting \$500,000 of the HCBS enhanced FMAP funds for this initiative.
+It will enhance the current workforce, which has the potential to result in expanded availability of HCBS services and improve the quality of services.
+Additional Narrative The state is requesting \$500,000 of the HCBS enhanced FMAP funds for this initiative.
 Nebraska is not requesting any additional FFP for this spend plan initiative.
+The specific providers receiving these grants will be providers providing the services authorized under the Section 1915(c) waiver HCBS Authority, as identified on page 16 of SMD# 21-003.
 Initiative Sustainability Beyond 2024 This is a one-time grant opportunity, and therefore this request does not have sustainability concerns.

-(New 7/18/23) Implementation of Standardized Assessment Tools for Intermediate Care Facility (ICF) Level of Care (LOC)
+(New 7/18/23 - Pending Approval) Implementation of Standardized Assessment Tools for Intermediate Care Facility (ICF) Level of Care (LOC)